panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 ---
 title: "How to Write Comments in React"
 description: "{/* Comment */} is the usual way to write comments in React.
-But there are 2 more you just have to know."
+But there are 2 better ways to comment you just have to know."
 published: "2023-04-21"
 modified: "2023-04-21"
-thumbnail: "./images/board-3.jpg"
+thumbnail: "./images/board-4.jpg"
 slug: react-comments
 tags: ['react']
 type: post